The benefits of aloe vera were once more widely known than they are today.

 These components include amino acids, enzymes, vitamins, and minerals, all of which promote a healthy immune system, aid in digestive health, and reduce harmful nitrates.

-For example, topical aloe gel may increase collagen synthesis in the body and even change collagen composition.
+With all these beneficial compounds, it’s no wonder aloe provides your skin a range of benefits.
+According to one study, consuming aloe gel may increase collagen synthesis in the body and even change collagen composition.

 Collagen is the most abundant protein in your body — making up one-third of our protein content — and is a major building block for our skin, bones, muscles, tendons, and ligaments.

 Healthy collagen levels are also a key component behind healthy, young-looking skin.

 In short, because of its effect on collagen, aloe may well help your skin look less wrinkled!
 There’s even evidence that it may improve the appearance of wrinkles when used topically as well.